accordproject/markdown-editor/README.md

 ## Styling

-You can style the toolbar of this components, as well as the width of the editor:
+You can style the toolbar of this component, as well as the width of the editor:

 #### `editorProps`